AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 This example uses the Output package from section `Basic Input and Output Device Drivers`_ and adds a contract using the 'Append attribute.

-|SPARK| does not have the attribute 'Append but, often, an equivalent proof can
-be achieved using assert pragmas.
+SPARK 2014 does not have the attribute 'Append but, often, an equivalent proof can be achieved using assert pragmas.

 Specification in SPARK 2005: